ao-org/argentum-online-server/README.md

 ## Cryptography
 - CryptoSys is used in AO20 to cipher sensitive data - https://www.cryptosys.net/api.html
-You will have to get your own license to use CryptoSys
+You will have to buy your own license to use CryptoSys

 # Logs
 Los logs estan en la carpeta de Logs, Errores y en Windows Events